-- Prepare for continued study in the field of communication.
+- Apply research methods in the field of communication.

 The general education component is designed to emphasize cognitive development and is “general” in the following ways:

-- It is a part of every student’s course of study, regardless of his/her area of emphasis.
+- It is a part of every student’s course of study, regardless of his/her area of emphasis; and

 - It is intended to impart common knowledge, intellectual concepts, and attitudes that provide a foundation upon which students can build a rewarding educational experience.